Jōdo-shū: Emergence of distinct lineages

 As a result of the persecution of 1207 by order of Emperor Go-Toba, and then the 1227 Karoku Persecution, many of the disciples of Hōnen were exiled to remote provinces (though not all were exiled).
 Each established a local community in their respective provinces and with nuances in the teachings (義, gi).
 During this time, doctrinal debates flourished among Hōnen’s disciples, and his teachings spread across Japan.
 Shinran and Ryūkan’s followers established nembutsu communities in the Kantō region, while Benchō strengthened the movement in Kyūshū, and Kōsai spread Pure Land teachings in Shikoku.
 Each disciple maintained a distinct interpretation of Hōnen’s doctrine.

-As doctrinal disagreements between Hōnen's disciples Ryūkan, Chōsai, Kōsai and Shōkú escalated, a major debate occurred between two opposing positions: once-calling (Jp: ichinengi) and many-calling (Jp: tanengi).
+As doctrinal disagreements between Hōnen's disciples Ryūkan, Chōsai, Kōsai and Shōku escalated, a major debate occurred between two opposing positions: once-calling (Jp: ichinengi) and many-calling (Jp: tanengi).
 One-calling (defended by Kōsai and also accepted by Shinran) held that you only needed to recite nenbutsu once to be liberated, while many-calling held that you needed to recite nenbutsu as much as possible.
 Hōnen himself promoted sustained practice as taught by many-calling, though he also said that one could be saved by even a few recitations (but this was not an excuse to abandon practice).
 The mainstream Jōdo-shū tradition follows this view and promotes extensive recitation while also accepting that a single recitation can lead to the Pure Land.

 Kōsai's "single recitation" (ichinen-gi) doctrine held that one can attain birth in the Pure Land through one nembutsu in which "the mind of faith (shinjin) ... is in complete accord with the wisdom of the Buddha."
 He, along with Gyōkū, emphasized faith, not practice, though his view did not mean that he rejected practice after the establishment of true faith.
 He also emphasized how the most important nembutsu was the non-verbal, mental nembutsu, seeing the vocalization of the nembutsu as secondary to the mind's "psychological experience of nembutsu-samādhi".
 His teaching may have influenced Shinran (1173–1262), later recognized as the founder of Jōdo Shinshū (True Pure Land), who also emphasized absolute reliance on Amida’s other-power (tariki), rejecting personal effort as a means to salvation.
 For Shinran, reciting the nembutsu was not a practice to achieve birth in the pure land, but an expression of gratitude for already being saved by Amida.
 Shinran also copied and preserved the earliest known compilation of Hōnen’s words, which he titled Saihō Shinanshō (A Teaching to the Western Land, T. 2674).
 Over time, Shinran's lineage gradually differed enough from others to be considered a separate tradition altogether, though Shinran did not see himself as founding a separate school in his time.